 4. Jay Som: Saturday @ The Pavilion 2:45 - 3:30

 Melina Duterte, better known by her stage name Jay Som, is a super talented singer, multi-instrumentalist, songwriter and producer.
-With a steady dose of music over the past two years, her blend of soft, summery indie rock has become a must-have for many festivals over the country.
+With a steady dose of music over the past two years, her blend of soft, summery indie rock has become a must-have for many festivals across the country.
 She can also mix things up with fun and playful garage rock that will get your blood going in the early afternoon on Saturday.
 She is also playing a show at Music Hall of Williamsburg with Lo Moon on the 28th, which should be damn good if you aren’t going to the festival.

 5. Pvris: Saturday @ Main Stage 4:35 - 5:20